powercodeacademy/pca_typescript_lab_4/README.md

 These concepts are especially important when working with APIs, databases, or any situation where you need to ensure data consistency across your application.

 ---

-## Ready to Start?

-Open `src/section1_interfaces.ts` and begin!
-The tests will guide you through each concept.
-Remember: TypeScript is here to help you write better code by catching errors early.
-Embrace the red squiggly lines—they're your friends! 🚀

 ### Common Troubleshooting